 To complete the paperwork, the agent and the principal sign and date the durable power of attorney form.

-Don’t forget that in Nevada, your form isn’t required by law to be notarized.
-However, your signature will be presumed to be genuine if you sign in front of a notary public and have them acknowledge it.
+In Nevada, your signature will be presumed to be genuine if you sign in front of a notary public and have them acknowledge it.
 This will help resolve any doubt surrounding the authenticity of your durable power of attorney.

 Signing on Behalf of the Principal